Personalized Robotic Object Rearrangement from Scene Context: PARSEC Benchmark and Dataset

 For the PARSEC benchmark, we seek a dataset that a)~incorporates data from real people instead of rules, b)~includes multiple examples for each user, and c)~spans a diverse set of object categories and environments.
 Since existing datasets do not meet our criteria, we collected our own data by hiring online workers to arrange household objects in environments resembling real homes~\footnote{Data collection was IRB exempt.
 Workers were hired from Prolific.}.
 Each online worker separately arranged six sets of objects in a single environment accompanied with short descriptions.
 The object sets were sampled to include objects relevant to the environment type and random household objects, and workers were instructed to only arrange the objects they considered relevant.

 In total, we collected 432 object arrangements, involving 93 household objects and spanning 72 users~\footnote{Out of 75 users, three were removed due to failed attention checks.} and 15 environment instances.
 We uniformly sampled the environments from five household organizational tasks: stocking a kitchen pantry, arranging a bathroom cabinet, rearranging a bedroom dresser, stocking a fridge, and decorating a display shelf.
-These environments fall under three semantic categories, as shown in Figure~\ref{fig:dataset}: Environments with identical surface types and surfaces positioned vertically, or \code{Similar-1D}; environments with identical surface types, arranged in a 2D configuration, or \code{Similar-2D}; and environments with more than one surface type, or \code{Dissimilar}.
+These environments fall under three semantic categories, as shown in Figure~\ref{fig:dataset}: Environments with identical surface types and surfaces positioned vertically, or \code{Uniform-1D}; environments with identical surface types, arranged in a 2D configuration, or \code{Uniform-2D}; and environments with more than one surface type, or \code{Non-Uniform}.

 Each category presents unique challenges for adapting to user preferences.
-In environments with multiple identical surfaces (\code{Similar-1D} and \code{Similar-2D}), users pay more attention to which objects to group than the exact surface to place them.
+In environments with multiple identical surfaces (\code{Uniform-1D} and \code{Uniform-2D}), users pay more attention to which objects to group than the exact surface to place them.
 For instance, in example A of Figure~\ref{fig:dataset}, a user may prioritize grouping all types of mugs but place them in the left or right shelves interchangeably.
-In contrast, environments with multiple surface types (\code{Dissimilar}) encourage users to assign objects to specific surfaces.
+In contrast, environments with multiple surface types (\code{Non-Uniform}) encourage users to assign objects to specific surfaces.
 However, these preferences become more nuanced when multiple instances of each surface type exist.
 For example, in example B, users assigns objects to separate surfaces (e.g., self-care items on the table) while maintaining specific organizational patterns among identical surfaces (e.g., mementos on the left shelf and baskets on the right).
-Modeling the relative positions of surfaces in two dimensions (\code{Similar-2D} and \code{Dissimilar}) adds further complexity when generalizing to unseen environments.
+Modeling the relative positions of surfaces in two dimensions (\code{Uniform-2D} and \code{Non-Uniform}) adds further complexity when generalizing to unseen environments.